TuxVinyards/qqX/README.md

 - Release 1.8.05 should fix the wget 302 / SHA error that occured from github archive changes.

-- For updates from 1.8.04 and previous, please download the latest release [directly](<https://github.com/TuxVinyards/qqX/releases/latest>)
+  For updates from 1.8.04 and previous, please download the latest release [directly](<https://github.com/TuxVinyards/qqX/releases/latest>)

+### Reliability

+- Testing has always been carried out on a variety of mainstream distros.

+- All scripts have been carefully Shellcheck linted & have full error handling routines.

+- qqX always makes backups, as is _standard good practice_ with _any_ software.

 ### Known Issues

-Tests show that official Quickemu 4.9.5/6 can cause Intel processors to run MacOS very slowly.
-Doesn't affect FreeBird or FreeSpirit.
+- Tests show that _official_ Quickemu 4.9.5/6 can cause Intel processors to run MacOS very slowly.
+This doesn't affect FreeBird or FreeSpirit.

+- Also the Quickemu problem, where telescoped/nested VM grind to a halt, doesn't happen when using the qqX builtins either.

-- See [FreeBird](https://github.com/TuxVinyards/qqX/wiki/FreeBird) for details on the built-ins, or [change log](https://github.com/TuxVinyards/qqX/wiki/Change-Log) for a history synopsis
+See [FreeBird](https://github.com/TuxVinyards/qqX/wiki/FreeBird) wiki page for details on the built-ins, or [change log](https://github.com/TuxVinyards/qqX/wiki/Change-Log) for a history synopsis

-Testing has been carried out on a variety of mainstream distros.

-All scripts have been carefully Shellcheck linted & have full error handling routines.

-qqX always makes backups, as is _standard good practice_ with _any_ software.

 ### FAQs and Help

 - Lots available in the [qqX wiki pages](https://github.com/TuxVinyards/qqX/wiki/FAQs-and-Help)

-For Quickemu problems, there is a general chat forum at <https://discord.gg/sNmz3uw>
+For general Quickemu problems, there is a chat forum at <https://discord.gg/sNmz3uw>

 ## Why Bash?